Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 ### Session 2-II
 We will now resume with the session.

-Our second speaker, **Ms. Gandavaram Anuhuya**, for her lecture on the topic **"Blockchain Technology and Cryptocurrency (D)".**
+I welcome our second speaker, **Ms. Gandavaram Anuhuya**, for her lecture on the topic **"Blockchain Technology and Cryptocurrency (D)".**

-- Ms. Anuhuya  is currently working as a Blockchain Developer at Param Networks, Bengaluru.
+- Ms. Anuhuya  s currently working as a Blockchain Developer at Param Networks, Bengaluru.
-- She has done her M. Tech Cyber Security in Amrita Vishwa Vidyapeetham
+- She has done her M.Tech Cyber Security in Amrita Vishwa Vidyapeetham and B.Tech in Computer Science from Sri Venkadeswara College of Engineering.
+- Prior to joining masters, she has an industry experience of around 2 years with Network Test Automation at Dell Technologies, Chennai.
+- Her areas of interests are Blockchain and Cryptocurrency Forensics, Cyber Psychology, and Computer Networks.

 Over to you ma'am.